SCRIPTURE REFERENCES FOR THIS SERMON:

 These were the Levites, listed by their families.

-31 Just like their relatives, the descendants of Aaron, they also cast lots before King David, Zadok, Ahimelech, the leaders of families, the priests, and the Levites.
+31 Like their relatives, the descendants of Aaron, they also cast lots before King David, Zadok, Ahimelech, the leaders of families, the priests, and the Levites.
 The families of the oldest son cast lots along with those of the youngest.

 25:1 David and the army officers selected some of the sons of Asaph, Heman, and Jeduthun to prophesy as they played stringed instruments and cymbals.
 The following men were assigned this responsibility: